mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 },
 ```

 <p>However, there is a limit as to how much functionality can be obtained from a single function.
-Functions can become large and separating them into a list of functions is beneficial since the function becomes an extensible list of functions each with their own specific dependencies injected.
+Functions can become large and separating them into a list of functions is beneficial since the function becomes an extensible list of functions, each with their own specific dependencies.
 Consequently, the outcome of the function does not have to depend on the list of functions.
 By using an <a href="/overview/#events">event</a> class it is possible to control the outcome of each function and consequently the function itself.</p>